 Losing a loved one to someone else’s negligence is never easy, and nothing can replace what you’ve lost.
 Time will give you the strength to heal, but what happens when you have medical bills and funeral expenses left over that you can’t afford?
 Family members of deceased victims should not be left with familial and financial losses.
 So, who can sue for wrongful death after someone passes away?
 This blog explores the nuances of filing wrongful death claims in Michigan.

-If you have lost a loved one due to a car accident, medical malpractice, or other form of negligence, you may be able to file a wrongful death claim in Michigan.
+If you have lost a loved one due to a car accident, medical malpractice, fatal boating accident, or other form of negligence, you may be able to file a wrongful death claim in Michigan.
 A Michigan wrongful death attorney with Lipton Law can file a wrongful death suit on your behalf and fight for the compensation you deserve.
 If you’ve already lost a family member, you shouldn’t lose money on top of that.
 To schedule a free consultation about your case, please call our office at 248-557-1688 today.

 What Is a Wrongful Death Lawsuit?